Anant/awesome-solr/README.md

     - Last Commit: 3/2014 / Checked: 3/28/2020.
   - [Solstice](https://github.com/front/solstice) - A simple Solr wrapper for AngularJS apps.
     - Last Commit: 11/2017 / Checked: 3/28/2020.
-  - [SolrDora](https://github.com/hectorcorrea/solrdora) A quick and easy way to explore the data in your Solr core.
+  - [SolrDora](https://github.com/hectorcorrea/solrdora) - A quick and easy way to explore the data in your Solr core written in Go.
+    - Last Commit: 10/2019 / Checked: 3/28/2020.

 ### Tools